27 Amazing Things You Never Knew About Beauty Pageants

 Miss New Jersey Bette Cooper was crowned Miss America in 1937.
-Just hours after finding out she won, she ran off with her boyfriend, ridding herself of all the duties and responsibilities of the crown.
+Just hours after finding out she won, she ran off with her boyfriend—ridding herself of all the duties and responsibilities of the crown.
 People thought she was missing or had been kidnapped.
-It turned out, Cooper did not expect to win and did not want to be in the limelight that the success offered.
+It turned out, Cooper did not expect to win and did not want the limelight that comes with the title.

 Ever since then, New Jersey contestants believe they’ve been cursed by Cooper.
 “I personally blame her for myself not winning the Miss America crown,” Miss New Jersey 2013 Cara McCollum joked to The Press of Atlantic City.